Best Sopapilla Cheesecake Recipe

 Why is my cheesecake runny?

 It is possible that you undercooked your cake.
-Be sure to follow the directions, and check the cheesecake for doneness before removing it from the oven.
-When it is underbaked, the mixture tightens up and squeezes out the liquid.
+Follow the directions, and check the cheesecake for doneness before removing it from the oven.
+When it is underbaked, the mixture tightens and squeezes out the liquid.
 This can also happen if you use low-fat cream cheese.
 The fat is what makes it creamy.
 Also, cream cheese that is processed to make it spreadable can become runny when baked.

 Should I add flour or cornstarch to a cheesecake?